Bachelor of Exercise and Sport Science (53J)

 Postgraduate study

-Graduates may also be able to pursue research in exercise science, or apply for postgraduate study in exercise physiology, physiotherapy, or occupational therapy.
+Graduates may also be able to pursue research in exercise science, or apply for postgraduate study in allied health areas like physiotherapy, or occupational therapy.
+Those interested in pursuing a career in teaching may continue their studies with a Master of Teaching.

 The Bachelor of Exercise and Sport Science is a professionally accredited degree.
 This course is accredited by Exercise and Sports Science Australia (ESSA).